temporalio/documentation/docs/java-testing-and-debugging.md

 You can use the provided `TestWorkflowEnvironment` with a Java unit testing framework of your choice, such as JUnit.

-The following code implements an unit tests for the `HelloActivity` sample:
+The following code implements unit tests for the `HelloActivity` sample:

 ```java
 public class HelloActivityTest {